SeanMcGrath/McGrath396Data/README.md

 Gaussian simulations should be carried out at the B3LYP level of density-functional theory, using a 6-31+G(2DF,P) basis set.
 If a dissolved system is being simulated, the SMD solvation model seems to work nicely.
 Jaguar does NOT support this basis set for Raman analysis.

+### Using Scripts

+Until a comprehensive tool is implemented, the included scripts are the best way to extract information from Gaussian output.

+`matrixparse` takes a single Gaussian `.log` file as its argument and outputs a comma-separated table representing the final atomic distance matrix of the simulated molecule.
+Table entries at position `(i,j)` represent the distance in angstroms between atom `i` and atom `j`.
+Consult the logfile itself for the atomic number scheme.

+`matrixRMS` takes two matrices created by `matrixparse` and calculates the RMS deviation between them as a way of quantifying the degree to which two molecular structures differ.

+`ramanparse` takes in a single Gaussian `.log` file which contains Raman data and outputs a comma-separated list of frequency-intensity pairs, with column headers.

+`lorPlot` takes in the outout of `ramanparse` and constructs a Lorentzian fit to the frequency data.
+It outputs a plot of this fit as well.
+To run this, you will need the Python packages `matplotlib`, `seaborn` and their associated dependencies.